Webcomic / Catena

 In fall 2011, the comic went on hiatus as the creators prepared to give it a Re Tool

 .
-The revamped comic returned to regular updates in August 2012, and will have a more consistent, less pun-driven storyline; additionally, the angelic characters are being remade as being alive, while Mr. Cuddles appears only as a plush animal.
-The original format of the series can still be enjoyed in the archives.
+The revamped comic returned to regular updates in August 2012, with a more consistent, less pun-driven storyline; additionally, the angelic characters were remade as being alive, while Mr. Cuddles appears only as a plush animal.
+This new format did not last, however, and due to the increasing demands of the creators' other projects, the webcomic stopped production in 2015.
+Tracy has since joined the team at The Dreamland Chronicles

 Catena provides examples of: